Congratulations! You said “YES.”

 1. What is the venue’s capacity?

-In addition to maximum capacities, many wedding venues have guest minimums.
-If you’re planning an intimate wedding, confirm any minimums, and if you’re able to offset a small guest count by spending more on things like décor or an upgraded alcohol package.
+In addition to maximum capacities, wedding venues have minimum guest counts.
+If you’re planning an intimate wedding, confirm any minimums and see if you’re able to offset a smaller guest count by spending more on things like décor or an upgraded alcohol package.

 2. How much is the base site fee?
-What is included in it?
+What does it include?

-Besides the guest list, the budget is one of the first things you should think about when planning a wedding (and they often go hand-in-hand).
+Besides the guest list, the budget is one of the first things you should consider when planning a wedding (and they often go hand-in-hand).

-If it covers enough aspects of your wedding, a high site fee may save you money — and time —compared to securing a slew of á la carte services.
+If it includes food, alcohol, bartenders, service fees, and other wedding costs, a high site fee may save you money — and time —compared to piecing together a variety of á la carte services.

 3. Is the venue accessible to me, my partner, and my guests?